pranithakoyyalamudi-blip/Basic-chatbot/README.md

 👤 You: pranitha

-🤖 Bot: Nice to meet you, Harsha!
+🤖 Bot: Nice to meet you, Pranitha!